 Hair loss: what can you do about it?

-When everything from your brush and pillow to the shower head is full of hair, you might start to wonder if you have a problem.
-In fact losing hair is quite natural, and usually it grows back.
+When everything from your brush and pillow to the shower trap is full of hair, you might start to wonder if you have a problem.
+In fact losing hair is quite natural, and usually it grows back again.
 But how do you tell what’s normal, and when it’s time to do something about abnormal hair loss?